 There are a few other cool things worth seeing in Geldrop, although it’s not a major tourist attraction.
-If you are visiting the Netherlands and also want to see Geldrop, I’d recommend staying a night or two in Eindhoven and popping over to Geldrop for a few hours.
+If you are visiting the Netherlands and also want to visit Geldrop, I’d recommend staying a night or two in Eindhoven and popping over to Geldrop for a few hours.
 As well as stalking the Tolkien streets, here are the other places we visited, and a couple I’d like to see next time.

 The main church in Geldrop is actually quite stunning, and huge to boot!
 I wasn’t expecting such a small town to have such an impressive church, but I didn’t manage to get any photos of it.
 We did hear the bells chiming while we were visiting the castle and I’ll definitely want to see the church closer up when we get back.
 According to Wikipedia it’s a neo-Romanesque cruciform church, with towers and an eight-sided dome.
 I’ll make sure to get some interior and exterior photos next time I’m in Geldrop.

 I’m a sucker for a castle so there was no way we were going to Geldrop and not visiting Kasteel Geldrop!
-Like many so-named Dutch castles, it looks more like a big manor house than what I would think of as a castle, but it’s still a beautiful building which even has a little pond that looks kind of like a moat.
+Like many so-named Dutch castles, it looks more like a big manor house than what I would think of as a castle, but it’s still a beautiful building that even has a little pond that looks kind of like a moat.
 The surrounding gardens are spectacular, with lots of walled areas giving me Secret Garden vibes.
 The three photos at the top of this section are all from the gardens.
 There was a wedding going on while we were there, it would also be an amazing spot to get married.
 You can read more about Kasteel Geldrop on their website and stay tuned for a more detailed post from me as well.